zapier/resthooks/posts/profiles/how-formstack-uses-rest-hooks.md

 ## REST Hooks

-Formstack is a classic example of REST hooks.
+Formstack is a classic example of REST Hooks.
 They have a REST componenet to subscibe, access and unsubscribe from hooks.
-Addionally, they offer many toggles which can be used to make REST hooks more secure from the receiver's point of view.
+Addionally, they offer many toggles which can be used to make REST Hooks more secure from the receiver's point of view.

 ## Identity Verification